aschmidt75/wgmesh/docs/cli-params.md

 * `grpc-ca-cert` points to a PEM-encoded CA certificate used to authenticate joining nodes.
 Mutually exlusive with `grpc-ca-path`
 * `grpc-ca-path` points to a directory where PEM-encoded certificates reside.
 They are used to authenticate joining nodes.
 Mutually exlusive with `grpc-ca-cert`
 * `mesh-encryption-key` (optional) base64-encoded, 32 bytes symmetric encryption key used to encrypt internal mesh traffic.
 If this is left out, wgmesh will assign a randomized key.
+* `serf-mode-lan` if set to true, use the LAN mode defaults for Serf, otherwise use the WAN mode defaults (e.g. timeouts, fan-outs etc.).
+This is set on the bootstrap node only and will be propagated to joining nodes.

 ### `join`